-- 1. Instructor's evaluation of case presentation handout. - 2.
-Instructor's evaluation of sample of video and audio recording of work with clients. - 3.
-Instructor's review of one in-class case presentation (see guidelines). - 4.
-Instructor's review of a one case study with a summary of a brief literature review posted for discussion or a single article posted for discussion.
-The case study and article may focus on one or more of these types of issues: clinical issues you are facing with one or more particular clients, ethical issues at your agency with clients or supervisors, best practices in your approach to treatment, etc. Please post or distribute copies of your literature review/article prior to your day to present.
-Students unable to complete this assignment will be responsible for turning in a written evaluation of a particular question related to their site, complete with citations (at least 10) and references. - 5.
-Instructor's review of documentation of work completed. - 6.
-Site supervisor's evaluation of performance.
+- o Instructor's evaluation of case presentation handout. - o Instructor's evaluation of sample of video and audio recording of work with clients. - o Instructor's review of one written in-class case presentation with video work sample (see guidelines below). - o Instructor's review of a one oral case study with an annotated literature review or a single article copied or posted for discussion.
+The case study and article may focus on one or more of these types of issues: clinical issues you are facing with one or more particular clients, ethical issues at your agency with clients or supervisors, best practices in your approach to treatment, etc. Please assign an article from the internship resources page to the class prior to your day to present.
+Students unable to complete this assignment will be responsible for turning in a written evaluation of a particular question related to their site, complete with citations (at least 10) and references. - o Instructor's review of documentation of work completed. - o Site supervisor's evaluation of performance.